Descent (video game): Multiplayer

 Descent allows online competitive and cooperative multiplayer sessions.
 The competitive sector consists of "Anarchy", "Team Anarchy", and "Anarchy With Robots", three deathmatch modes whereby players attempt to destroy as many of each other's ships as possible.
 Team Anarchy assigns players to two opposing teams, and Anarchy With Robots adds hostile robots to the match.
 In Cooperative, players team up to destroy mines and compete for the highest score.
-Competitive modes allow a maximum of eight players and cooperative modes allow up to four.
+Competitive modes allow a maximum of eight players, with cooperative modes allowing up to four.
 Players can press a single key to type a message referred to as a taunt, rather than pausing to type in the full message.
 They can also join same servers across different platforms, particularly MS-DOS and Macintosh.